cyberbotics/webots/docs/blog/Webots-2019-b-release.md

 ---

-## New Post-processing Effects Available in Robot Cameras

-In order to increase the realism of robot cameras, they can now be affected by post-processing effects already included in Webots such as Bloom and Ambient Occlusion.

----

 ## More Assets

 - Added the following PROTO objects: 'IntermodalContainer', 'IntermodalOfficeContainer', 'Radiator', 'WallPlug', 'FireExtinguisher', 'CapScrew', 'ElectricalPlug', 'EyeScrew', 'ScrewHole', 'Washer', 'DoubleFluorescentLamp' and 'OfficeTelephone'.